celiagg/celiagg/docs/source/api.rst

 There are many canvas classes which all have a common interface.
 The difference between the classes is the color format of the destination frame buffer.
-The list of available canvas classes follows this documentation of ``CanvasRGBA32`` which covers the interface:
+The list of available canvas classes follows this documentation of :class:`CanvasRGBA32` which covers the interface:

 .. autoclass:: CanvasRGBA32
    :members:

+.. autoclass:: celiagg._celiagg::CanvasRGBA32
    :inherited-members:
+   :noindex:

 .. autoclass:: CanvasG8